AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/core-concepts.md

 A portal can be associated with multiple Aztec contracts, but an Aztec contract can only be associated with one portal.

+Learn more about how to work with portals [here](../contracts/portals/main.md).

 # Account Abstraction

 Every account in Aztec is a smart contract.
 This allows implementing different schemes for transaction signing, nonce management, and fee payments.

 You can write your own account contract to define the rules by which user transactions are authorized and paid for, as well as how user keys are managed.

+Learn more about account contracts [here](../../concepts/foundation/accounts/main.md).

 # Noir Language
 Aztec smart contracts are written in a framework on top of Noir, the zero-knowledge domain-specific language developed specifically for Aztec.
-It is similar to Rust.
+Its syntax is similar to Rust.
 Outside of Aztec, Noir is used for writing circuits that can be verified in Solidity.

 A cursory understanding of Noir is sufficient for writing Aztec contracts.
 The [Noir docs](https://noir-lang.org) will be a helpful reference when you start writing more advanced contracts.